UCSF-TI/tipcc-web/docs/software/software-repositories.md

  <tr>
   <td>
   <strong>bedops</strong><br>
-  <em>1.2.2c</em>
+  1.2.2c, <em>2.4.30</em>
   </td>
   <td>
   <strong>BEDOPS: the fast, highly scalable and easily-parallelizable genome analysis toolkit</strong><br>
   BEDOPS is an open-source command-line toolkit that performs highly efficient and scalable Boolean and other set operations, statistical calculations, archiving, conversion and other management of genomic data of arbitrary scale.
-Tasks can be easily split by chromosome for distributing whole-genome analyses across a computational cluster.<br>
+Tasks can be easily split by chromosome for distributing whole-genome analyses across a computational cluster.
+Example: <code>bedops --version</code><br>
   URL: <a href="https://bedops.readthedocs.io/">https://bedops.readthedocs.io/</a><br>
   </td>
  </tr>